-- 8 A student may submit an appeal against the temporary exclusion on the following grounds:
+8 A student may submit an appeal against the temporary exclusion on the following grounds:

 - Material procedural irregularity

 - Disregard of material evidence

 - New evidence has become available

-- Demonstrable bias or prejudice - An appeal must be submitted within 10 working days from the original decision in writing, and addressed to resolution@bucks.ac.uk.
-It will be recommended to the student they seek help and support from the SU Advice Centre in submitting an appeal. - A prima facie review of the appeal will be undertaken to confirm it is eligible under the grounds mentioned.
-If so, it will be referred to an Appeal Manager, who will be one of those mentioned above, but not the person who made the original decision, for consideration. - II The Appeal Manager will inform Academic Registry of their decision whether or not to uphold the appeal along with the reasons for that decision.
-The Academic Registry will inform the student of the outcome, and take any necessary actions.
+- Demonstrable bias or prejudice

+- 9 An appeal must be submitted within 10 working days from the original decision in writing, and addressed to resolution@bnu.ac.uk.
+It will be recommended to the student they seek help and support from the SU Advice Centre in submitting an appeal.

+- 10 A prima facie review of the appeal will be undertaken to confirm it is eligible under the grounds mentioned.
+If so, it will be referred to an Appeal Manager, who will be one of those mentioned above, but not the person who made the original decision, for consideration.

+- 11 The Appeal Manager will inform the Resolution Team of their decision whether or not to uphold the appeal along with the reasons for that decision.
+The Resolution Team will inform the student of the outcome, and take any necessary actions.